Hun Sen Ang Chak High School Latrine Project – Cambodia

 Peace Corps Volunteer Directing Project

-The new toilets will better accommodate the large number of students.
+The new toilets will better accommodate a large number of students.
 With designated female facilities the crowded conditions, as well as female truancy, will be reduced.

 Dollar Amount of Project